 Everyone will experience a job interview at some stage of their career.
-As nerve-wracking as they may be, a job interview is still the best method for a potential employee or employer to get to know each other and determine if they’re compatible.
-If the interview goes awry, there’s a good chance that the applicant may have done something that turned the recruiter away.
-Keep in mind that the professional world is a different social environment that is filled with its etiquette and rules.
+As nerve-wracking as they may be, a job interview is still the best method for an employer and potential employee to get to know each other and determine if they’re compatible.
 Here are some helpful tips for your future interviews:

-- Arrive Early – Make a great first impression by arriving for the job interview 10 minutes early.
-This will indicate that you’re greatly interested in the open position and also that you’re a very responsible person.
+- Arrive Early – Make a great first impression by arriving for the job interview at least 10 minutes early.
+This will indicate that you’re well organised and have a keen interest in the position.

-- Be Professional – It’s crucial always to carry yourself in very professional manner.
-You should maintain your posture, speak appropriately, and have a firm handshake.
+- Be Professional – It’s crucial to always carry yourself in a professional manner.
+You should maintain your posture, speak appropriately, maintain eye contact, and have a firm handshake.
 Keep in mind that this isn’t a casual meeting with your friend, so be professional about everything.

-- Elaborate – Whenever the interviewer asks you a question, you have to elaborate your answer.
-Rather than just saying “Yes”, you should expand on your answer providing specific examples of your previous experience where relevant.
+- Elaborate – Whenever the interviewer asks you a question, try to elaborate your answer.
+Rather than just saying “Yes”, try to expand on your answer providing specific examples of your previous experience where relevant.

-Job interviews can sometimes be a stressful process, but by using these helpful tips, it should make the entire process much lighter and easier.
-A little preparation will go a long way, so be sure to gather everything that you need and prepare ahead of time.
-If your first interview doesn’t work out, take note of what you could have done differently, to improve in future.
+Job interviews can be quite stressful - we hope that these helpful tips will alleviate some of this pressure and set you up for success.
+If your first interview isn't a success, take note of what you could have done differently, to improve in future.
 Keep in mind that learning from mistakes is still the best method to grow.